keshrath/ImageLoader/distribution/ImageLoader/README.md

 ImageLoader is an library for the [Processing](http://processing.org/) Development Environment (PDE).

-ImageLoader is an simple to use API to load images from either Instagram, Flickr, Google, Giphy or your file system.
+ImageLoader is an simple to use API to load images from either Instagram, Flickr, Google, Giphy, Tumblr or your file system.

 The API uses thread based loader task to fetch the images.
 It's possible to set an delay so that the task will run several times in the background and checks for new images.
 All images are stored in a list and can be accessed by several methods.

+Keep in mind that GIFs can consume quite a lot of memory.
+So you might want to use the lazy load mode and clear the memory after some time.
+To decode the GIF files the Loader uses the [gifAnimation](https://github.com/extrapixel/gif-animation/tree/124fb806672dca50c9da954c2abffa4bff5ac3bb) library.

 ## Example (Flickr)